-Cancer Council NSW has a strong ongoing commitment to fund high quality research that is made possible by the support of the people of NSW.
-Cancer Council NSW’s mission is driven by the need to strike a balance between funding research that is of significant scientific merit and research that is of value to the cancer community we seek to serve.
+Cancer Council NSW is strongly committed to funding high quality cancer research that is made possible by the support of the people of NSW.
+Cancer Council NSW is driven by the imperative to fund research that is both of significant scientific merit, and of value to the community we serve and represent.

 How to apply